TysonStanley/dissertateUSU/README.md

 **Some important notes:**

-  - To put the title on two lines (see the thesis cover page above), use `\newline` at the point where you want the title to split to the second line.
+  - To put the title on two lines (see the thesis cover page above), use `\newline` (or if that doesn’t work, use `\\newline`) at the point where you want the title to split to the second line.
 In general, USU wants the first of the two title lines to be longer than the second part.
   - If you don’t need a section (e.g., “Public Abstract”, “Chapter 5”, etc.), remove it from the main `.Rmd` file.
 For example, if you want to remove the “Public Abstract”, remove all the lines starting from